bitScry

 Mocking Hangfire BackgroundClient Jobs

 As part of the current project I’m working on we’ve got a service which offloads some email send tasks to a background worker running in Hangfire.
-Creating the BackgroundJobClient directly in our service was throwing errors and didn’t allow us to test that it had actually been called so we … Read more
+Creating the BackgroundJobClient directly in our service was throwing errors and didn’t allow us to test that it had actually been called so we Read more…

-By Shinigami, 1 year ago
+By Shinigami, 3 years ago

 Hestia | Developed by ThemeIsle